opendocsg/slw-judgments-backfill/2013_SGHC_86/report.md

 **_The relevant legal principles_**

 18     Whatever label the Plaintiff attached to the 1st Defendant’s conduct in making the Call, it is clear that the Plaintiff’s case is founded on unconscionability.
-The concept of unconscionability in the context of restraining calls on performance bonds, as accepted in Singapore by the Court of Appeal in _Dauphin Offshore Engineering & Trading Pte Ltd v The Private Office of HRH Sheikh Sultan bin Khalifa bin Zayed Al Nahyan_ [2000] 1 SLR(R) 117 (“ _Dauphin Offshore_ ”) at [45], involves:
+The concept of unconscionability in the context of restraining calls on performance bonds, as accepted in Singapore by the Court of Appeal in _Dauphin Offshore Engineering & Trading Pte Ltd v The Private Office of HRH Sheikh Sultan bin Khalifa bin Zayed Al Nahyan_ <span class="citation">[2000] 1 SLR(R) 117</span> (“ _Dauphin Offshore_ ”) at [45], involves:

  ... unfairness, as distinct from dishonesty or fraud, or conduct of a kind so reprehensible or lacking in good faith that a court of conscience would either restrain the party or refuse to assist the party.
 Mere breaches of contract by the party in question ... would not by themselves be unconscionable. ...